KDE/digikam-doc/setup_application/plugins_settings.rst

         The Image Loaders Plugins Setup Page

-If you double-click on one plugin entry in a list, you will open a dialog showing details about the tool.
+If you double-click on a plugin entry in a list, you will open a dialog showing details about the tool.